 Sometimes simple is best.
-This is a bedrock sauce in classic French cuisine, and while not quite a “mother sauce,” sorrel sauce is as versatile as it is easy to make.
+Sorrel sauce is a bedrock sauce in classic French cuisine, and while not quite a “mother sauce,” it is as versatile as it is easy to make.
 After all, there are only really four ingredients to it.

 First off, however, I need to tell you about sorrel.
 Rumex acetosa, common garden sorrel, is one of my favorite things to grow in my garden.
 Why?
 For starters, it’s ridiculously easy to grow.
 It’s basically a weed with a deep root network.
 Drought tolerant, good to eat all year round, self sowing — hell, it’s borderline invasive.